maorhayoun/fullstack-candidate-task/README.md

 ### Requirements:
 * The service should fetch academic questions, which are provided in several data formats. results required to be processed and returned to fetcher.

-* The predefined URLs for the different data sources are specified at manifest file located: [S3_BUCKET_MANIFEST_URL]. each line stands as questions data source.
+* The predefined URLs for the different data sources are specified at following file: [manifest.dat](manifest.dat)
+Each line stands as questions data source.

 * Data Sources: